 seven garlic cloves, peeled

-two large [for cooking] + two large [for serving] green onions
+two large green onions for cooking + two large green onions for serving

 one hundred and thirty fluid ounces of water

-Prepare the oxtails by soaking them in cold water, fully covered in water, for one hour.
-Drain the water and fully soak the oxtails in water again.
-Let them soak for 30 minutes.
-Drain and rinse with water.
-Soak the oxtails with water again, add seven garlic cloves, and let them soak for another 30 minutes.
+Prepare the oxtails by soaking them in cold water, fully covered, for one hour.
+Drain the water and soak the oxtails again in fresh water for thirty minutes.
+Drain and rinse.
+Soak the oxtails again in water, add seven garlic cloves, and let them sit for another thirty minutes to help reduce any strong odors.
 Drain the water and discard the garlic cloves.

-In a stock pot, add the oxtails, two green onions, two quartered yellow onions, and 100 fluid ounces of water.
-Bring to a boil over medium-high heat.
-Reduce the heat to low and let it simmer.
-After 90 minutes, skim the fat from the top.
-Continue to simmer over low heat for another 90 minutes before skimming more fat from the top.
+In a stock pot, add the oxtails, two green onions, the yellow onion, and one hundred fluid ounces of water.
+Bring to a boil over medium-high heat, keeping the pot covered and skimming any impurities that rise to the surface.
+Reduce the heat to low and maintain a gentle simmer, keeping the pot covered.
+After ninety minutes, skim the fat from the top.
+Continue to simmer over low heat with the pot covered for another ninety minutes, then skim more fat from the top.

-Add 30 fluid ounces of warm water and let it simmer for another 90 minutes.
-Skim more fat from the top and continue to simmer over low heat.
+Add thirty fluid ounces of warm water and let it simmer for another ninety minutes with the pot covered.
+Skim more fat from the top and continue to simmer over low heat with the pot covered until the meat is tender and pulls easily from the bone.
 The total time on the stove is about seven hours.
-Serve the oxtail soup with diced green onions and sea salts on the side to add to the soup, rice, and kimchi.
+Serve the oxtail soup with diced green onions and sea salt on the side to add to the soup, along with rice and kimchi.

 Comments